robisim74/angular2indexedDB/README.md

 The sample application implements a simple todos list using an `Entity` model to work asyncronously:
 ![IndexedDBwithEntities](https://github.com/robisim74/angular2indexedDB/blob/master/IndexedDBEntity.jpg)
 Plus:
-* the service requires only the basic methods: other methods that don't affect the db can be easily implemented and customized on the entity.
+* the service requires only the basic methods: other methods that don't affect the db can be easily implemented and customized on the entity;
 * higher speed of execution, as in this example:
 ```TypeScript
 // Edits a todo.